DunaSpice/openai-realtime-agents/README.md

   name: 'greeter',
   handoffDescription: 'Agent that greets the user.',
   instructions:
     "Please greet the user and ask if they'd like help from our Memgraph expert.
-If yes, hand off to the 'memgraphExpert' agent.",
+If yes, hand off to the 'MemgraphExpert' agent.",
   tools: [],
   handoffs: [memgraphExpert], // Define which agents this agent can hand off to });